flairNLP/fabricator/tutorials/TUTORIAL-3_ADVANCED-GENERATION.md

 Sentiment:
 ```

-## Infer prompt from dataset
+## Inferring the prompt from dataset info

 Huggingface Dataset objects provide the possibility to infer a prompt from the dataset.
 This can be achieved by using
-the `infer_prompt_from_dataset` function from the `ai_dataset_generator.prompts` module.
+the `infer_prompt_from_dataset` function.
 This function takes a dataset
 as input and returns a `BasePrompt` object.
 The `BasePrompt` object contains the task description, the label options
 and the respective columns which can be used to generate a dataset with the `DatasetGenerator` class.
-The default
-assignment is that data is going to be generated for the label column specified in the `task_template`.

 ```python
 from datasets import load_dataset